robcarver17/skipperman/docs/import_registration_data_help.md

 The latter will not delete or modify the old event in any way, but it will allow you to upload a file with the duplicate WA ID into a different event.

-In a future version of Skipperman it will be possible to delete an event for which no data has yet been uploaded.

 ## Importing from the WA import file